-There are many reasons why a prisoner serving his sentence in one prison may be transferred to another within the duration of their sentence.
-Some of these reasons include:
+There are many reasons why a prisoner serving his sentence in one prison may be transferred to another during their sentence.
+These include:

-In order to serve the final weeks of their sentence in a prison nearer their home
+- to serve the final weeks of their sentence in a prison closer to their home;

-The prisoner’s sentence plan requires them to complete a course which is not available at the prison they are in, such as drug and alcohol, or anger management schemes
+- their sentence plan requires them to complete a course which is unavailable at the prison they are in (eg, drug and alcohol, or anger management schemes);

-For their own safety if they are being bullied within the original prison
+- for their own safety if they are being bullied in the original prison;

 Can a prisoner request a transfer?

-Under UK law, a person sent to prison can be held in any prison.
-A prisoner has no legal right to request which prison they want to serve their sentence in.
-A prisoner does not have any legal right to be transferred to a prison of their choice.
+Under s 12 of the Prison Act 1952, a prisoner can be lawfully confined to any prison.
+A prisoner does not have the legal right to request which prison to serve their sentence in, or to be transferred to a prison of their choice.

-It is usual for transfer requests not to be considered unless the prisoner has served a few months at their current facility.
+Transfer requests will not usually be considered unless the prisoner has served a few months at their current facility.

 Prison location policy

-These factors may influence the Governors decision, but ultimately the decision is up to his discretion.
+These factors may influence the governor’s decision, but ultimately the decision is at his discretion.

-If a prisoner has applied for a transferred which is refused, they may appeal the decision through the prison complaints system.
-They are entitled to receive a reply from the complaint within 6 weeks of lodging the complaint.
+If a prisoner has applied for a transfer which is refused, they may appeal the decision through the prison complaints system.
+They are entitled to receive a reply within six weeks of lodging the complaint.

-I following no success or the prisoner is still not satisfied with the result of the refusal and explanation, then the prisoner or someone on his behalf, with his permission, may write in confidence to the Prison and Probation Ombudsman.
-This letter must be completed within one month of receiving the refusal or unsatisfactory response from the prison service.
+If the prisoner is still not satisfied with the response and explanation, he or someone on his behalf, with his permission, may write to the Prison and Probation Ombudsman.
+This letter must be completed within one month of receiving the refusal or unsatisfactory response from the Prison Service.

 Can a prisoner be transferred without informing the family?

 If a prisoner is granted a prison transfer, they will also be entitled to send a free letter to one person who visits them.
-They may, again at the discretion of the Prison Governor, be granted additional free letter and/or the possibility of a free phone call.
+They may, again at the discretion of the prison governor, be granted an additional free letter and/or a free phone call.

-In the case of Category A prisoners, who are often transferred throughout their prison sentence due to security reasons, they are usually not informed of the move or given very short notice.
+Category A prisoners, who are often transferred during their prison sentence for security reasons, are usually not informed of the move or given very short notice.
 In these cases, the prisoner may leave details with his former prison of who needs to be contacted and informed of their move.
 The prison officials will then contact these people.
-It must be within reason the amount of people the prison will contact on a prisoners behalf, and this will again be up to the discretion of the prison Governor and the policies applicable to individual prisons.

 Failure to inform relatives of prisoner transfer

-In these circumstances, family members may be able to find out this information from the allocations unit at the prison where the prisoner has left.
+Where the prison has been unable to contact family members, or chosen not to inform anyone of a prisoner’s transfer, family members may be able to find out this information from the allocations unit of the prison the prisoner has left.

-If this option is not available, or the prison will not provide such information, then relatives may wish to contact the Prisoner Location Service in Birmingham, providing them with as much detailed information about the prisoner as possible such as:
+If this option is not available, or the prison will not provide such information, relatives may contact the Prisoner Location Service in Birmingham, providing them with as much detailed information about the prisoner as possible such as:

-Providing the prisoner is happy for the Prisoner Location Service to disclose their whereabouts to the enquiring relative, the service will provided them with the information within 3-4 weeks, dependant on how quick they established where the prisoner is located.
+Providing the prisoner is happy for the Prisoner Location Service to disclose their whereabouts to the enquiring relative, the service will provided them with the information within 3-4 weeks, depending on how quickly they can establish the prisoner’s location.